 If any injury to the head or any other serious injury occurs to a student, the nurse will call the parent and send home a report.
+The report is to be signed by the parent/guardian and returned to school.
 If the parent/guardian or alternative contact person cannot be reached in an emergency, the school will contact police/ambulance for assistance.